 Symbol of evil and witches

-In medieval times, crows were associated with witches along with the cats.
+In medieval times, crows were associated with witches along with cats.
 It was believed, in fact, that the crows were their diabolical messengers and that the brides of the Devil could take the form of blackbirds in case of need.
 One of Disney’s most Gothic and disturbing evil characters, the Maleficent witch, is always accompanied by a crow.

 The crow appears as a malign symbol in demonology treatises – Malphas and the Harabs.